milankl/StochasticRounding.jl/README.md

 ### Performance

-StochasticRounding.jl is to my knowledge the fastest software implementation of stochastic rounding for floating-point arithmetic.
+StochasticRounding.jl is to my knowledge among the fastest software implementation of stochastic rounding for floating-point arithmetic.
 Define a few random 1000x1000 matrices
 ```julia
 julia> using StochasticRounding, BenchmarkTools, BFloat16s
 julia> A1 = rand(Float32,1000,1000);